close icon

 The option to book 1 or more Full delegate package (2-day conference, awards dinner, overnight accommodation) at a discounted rate of £300 (normally £395), invoiced in advance.

-EXTENDED DATE CLOSING DATE 12 NOON – MONDAY 4th MARCH 2024
+CLOSING DATE 12 NOON – MONDAY 24th February 2025

 If you have difficulty accessing the online form, I will accept your application in word format emailed directly to me using the same Awards guidelines as per the website.